department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Research plan.md

 The key goals of this study are to:

-* Understand how submitters expect to answer form fields and in which order
-* Understand if submitters are clear when to authenticate and the benefits
+* Review whether submitters can successfully submit an inquiry
-* Understand how submitters expect to review an ongoing or past inquiry
+* Review whether submitters have all the information they need when reviewing an ongoing or past inquiry

 ### Outcome

-This research will help us determine if and how we need to improve the design and content of this current iteration of the form and dashboard.
+This research will help us determine if and how we need to improve the design and content of our MVP.

 ### Research questions

-Understand how submitters expect to answer fields and in which order:

-* Do the form patterns match people’s expectations of how they would answer each question?
+Review whether submitters can successfully submit an inquiry:

+* Is it clear when you need to authenticate or when it’s optional?
 * Are people missing information on any question, page or sequence of pages?
 * Are there too many or too few fields per page?
+* Are people likely to answer fields that are not required?
 * Is it clear how much longer the form is?
 * Do people understand how to edit their answers on the review page?
 * How long do people expect it to take to submit an inquiry?
 * What do people expect to happen right after they submit an inquiry?

-Understand if submitters are clear when to authenticate and the benefits

-* Is it clear when you need to authenticate or when it’s optional?
-* Are the benefits of authenticating clear?

-Understand how submitters expect to review an ongoing or past inquiry:
+Review what information submitters need when reviewing an ongoing or past inquiry:

-* What information do people need about the status of an inquiry?
-* When do people decide to review inquiries?
-For example, when they get an email notification or when they're logged into their account for another reason?
+* Are people missing any information that helps them identify which inquiry they're reviewing?
-* How often do people expect to be updated about changes to the status of their inquiry?
+* How and how often do people expect to be updated about changes to their inquiry status?
-* What do submitters expect to happen after they receive a response to their inquiry?
-Do they expect to reply back?
-If they can’t reply back, what would they do?
+* What do people expect to happen after they receive a response to their inquiry?
-* What information do people need when they review a past (solved) inquiry?

 ### Hypotheses

 1. Most people will think authentication is required in order to ask any question, or, they will not understand that it’s required for specific types of fields.
-2. Most people will find answering fields throughout the form straightforward and intuitive.
+2. Most people will find the form straightforward and intuitive.
 3. Most people will choose to answer fields even if they are not required.
-4. Most people will have a clear understanding of how long the form is and how much progress they have made throughout the process.
+4. Most people will understand how long the form is and their progress.
-5. Some people will give up midway through the form because there are too many fields.
-6. Most people will understand how to edit answers on the review page.
-7. Some people will be confused about which information they can edit on the review page and which they cannot.
+5. Some people will be confused about which information they can edit on the review page and which they cannot.
+6. Most people will expect an estimate of how long it will take to receive a reply.
-8. Most people will prefer to receive email notifications when the status of their ongoing inquiry changes.
+7. Most people will prefer to receive email notifications when the status of their ongoing inquiry changes.
-9. When reviewing an ongoing inquiry, most people will need to know which date they submitted their inquiry, what their question was and its current status (in progress or closed).
+8. When reviewing an inquiry, most people will need to know the date they submitted, their question and its current status.
-10. Once they receive a VA response to their inquiry, some people will expect to reply back.
+9. Once they receive a response from VA about their inquiry, some people will expect to reply back.
-11. If people aren’t able to reply back to an inquiry, some people will submit a new inquiry as a way of continuing the conversation or following up.
+10. If people aren’t able to reply back to an inquiry, some people will submit a new inquiry to follow up.
-12. Some people will expect an estimate or deadline for when they will receive a response from the VA.

 ## Methodology

-This will be a moderated usability study conducted remotely on Zoom.
-We'll use a Sketch prototype to observe users (hypothetically) authenticate and ask a health related question.
+This will be a moderated usability study conducted remotely over Zoom.
+We will use a coded prototype in staging.

 ### Research materials